Students and Pupil Premium

 All students eligible for Pupil Premium who played instruments received free music tuition.

-IMPACT: 25 students have received music tuition during this academic year.
-One of these is entered for Grade 6 singing.
+26 students have received music tuition during this academic year.
+Two of these students achieved grade 6 in external music examinations.

 Pupil Premium students in year 9 and 10 visited Newcastle and Northumbria Universities to raise aspirations and allow students to experience a higher education institutions.